kathir-sudo/student_group_manager/README.md

 # Student Group Manager

-A modern and interactive web application for managing students and their group assignments.
+A modern and interactive web application for managing students and their group.
 Built using only HTML, CSS, and JavaScript — no backend required!

 ## 🌟 Features